Patch summary

 - Direct input from industry leading penetration testing teams about newly validated exploits.

-CVSS: Highest NVD (National Vulnerability Database) CVSS (Common Vulnerability Scoring System) v3 score taken from all CVEs associated with the patch.
-If v3 is not available the v2 score is taken.
+CVSS: Highest NVD (National Vulnerability Database) CVSS (Common Vulnerability Scoring System) score taken from the latest version of all CVEs associated with the patch.
+If v4 is not available the v3, v2 score is used.
 If no score is available No data displays.
 The score range is from 0.1 to 10.

 NIST (National Institute of Standards and Technology) can take up to 2 weeks to update their website.